buuzhangsen/AM-PromptIR/README.md

-# AM-PromptIR:Adaptive Multi-Prompt Information-Guided Multi-Scale All-in-One Image Restoration
+# Adaptive Multi-modal Prompting for Universal Image Restoration Amidst Diverse Degradations

 <hr />

-> **Abstract:** *The goal of All-in-One image restoration is to use a single model to address various degradation types like noise, haze, blur, and rain streaks in low-quality images, producing high-quality outputs.
-While existing models perform well, they either rely solely on visual information or handle visual and semantic data sepa- rately, limiting their adaptability.
-To overcome this, we introduce AM-PromptIR, an adaptive multimodal prompt learning approach.
-It features an Adaptive Mul- timodal Prompt Generation module, dynamically adjusting prompts for different degradation types.
-Additionally, the Multi-Scale Feature Extraction and Fea- ture Enhancement and Fusion module capture multi-level features and optimize feature fusion.
-Experimental results show that AM-PromptIR improves PSNR by 5.5% in image dehazing, 4.0% in image deraining, and achieves at least a 1.0% PSNR increase in image denoising across various noise levels, demonstrat- ing its robustness in tackling multiple degradation issues.*
+> **Abstract:** *The field of image restoration aims to recover high-quality images from their degraded counterparts, encompassing tasks such as denoising, deraining, and dehazing.
+In real-world scenarios, images often suffer from complex and diverse degradations, posing significant challenges for existing restoration models.
+To address this, we propose AM-PromptIR, an adaptive multi-modal image restoration framework that leverages implicit relationships between diverse degradation types to guide the restoration process.
+AM-PromptIR employs an Adaptive Multi-modal Prompt Generation Module (AMPGM) to dynamically adjust the attention distribution of image features, enhancing detail recovery and structural reconstruction.
+Additionally, we introduce a Simplified Mixed Attention Mechanism (SMAM) and a Feature Enhancement and Fusion Module (FEFM) to improve feature extraction and fusion, respectively.
+Experimental results demonstrate that AM-PromptIR achieves state-of-the-art performance across various restoration tasks, with notable improvements of 9.2% in PSNR for dehazing and 5.3% for deraining tasks.
+These findings highlight the robustness and effectiveness of our approach in handling diverse image degradations.*
 <hr />

 ## Network Architecture